National Football League Foundation

 The NFL Foundation operates under a Board of Directors.
 Limited specific leadership information is publicly available, though G. Michael Stevens previously served as Senior Vice President of the NFL Foundation.
 The Foundation's grant-making decisions, particularly for the Inspire Change initiative, are made by a 10-member Player-Owner Social Justice Working Group composed of NFL players, Legends, and team owners.

-The Foundation emphasizes collaborative decision-making, particularly through player involvement.
-As evidenced by the Inspire Change program structure, "Every year, the Social Justice Working Group reviews submissions and requests from players and other members of the NFL community and votes on the organizations that best fit the Inspire Change mission."
+The Foundation emphasises collaborative decision-making, particularly through player involvement.
+As evidenced by the Inspire Change programme structure, "Every year, the Social Justice Working Group reviews submissions and requests from players and other members of the NFL community and votes on the organisations that best fit the Inspire Change mission."

 Application Process & Timeline